Ruubarb/CS50_Notes/Week 5 - Data Structures/PSet5/speller/spellerNotes.md

 	node;
 	node* root;

 Using a **for loop**, each word will be iterated through the trie.
 Each element will be checked to see if the letter already exists.
-If it doesn't (NULL node), a new node is malloc'd.
+If it doesn't (NULL node), a new node is **malloc'd**.
 If the letter exists, the node has a value other than NULL, it moves onto the next node.
 If the end of the word is reached, **is_word** is set to true.

 ### Size()
 This function is the least complicated.
-It's suggested to have a running counter, as a global variable, in load and have size return that value.
+It's suggested to have a running counter (*as a global variable*) in load, and have size return that value.
 If a size function that counts every word is run, the runtime will increase significantly.

 ### Check()
 Whether using a hash table or a trie, the check function needs to be case-insensitive

 #### Hash Table
-It will look for a word by searching within the array element, then within the linked list, until it finds the node containing the word: hastable[hash(word)].
-The inputted word will be compared to the word in the node using a string compare method.
+It will look for a word by searching within the array element, then within the linked list, until it finds the node containing the word: **hastable[hash(word)]**.
+The inputted word will be compared to the word in the node using the **strcmp** method.
 If the end of the list is reached, a NULL value, the word isn't in the dictionary.

 #### Trie
 Using a for loop, each node will be searching from top-to-bottom, going letter through letter until the word is found or until a NULL value is hit